Codeinwp/otter-blocks/plugins/blocks-export-import/readme.md

 Blocks Export Import plugin allows you to import and export blocks as JSON in Gutenberg Block Editor.

-All the code and sources for this plugin are publicly available on [GitHub/blocks-export-import](https://github.com/Codeinwp/otter-blocks/tree/master/plugins/blocks-export-import).
+All the code and sources for this plugin are publicly available as part of https://github.com/Codeinwp/otter-blocks.

 ## Installation